thackernick/EconData_Viz/README.md

 # **Macro Graphing Guide with R**

 This repository is a comprehensive guide to graphing the broader contours of the U.S. economy.
-It covers critical areas such as inflation, the labor market, economic activity, and financial conditions, providing clear, data-driven visuals to illustrate major economic trends using R. You’ll find all the essential R code, Excel datasets, and generated graphs in organized branches.
+It covers critical areas such as inflation, the labor market, economic activity, and financial conditions, providing clear visuals to illustrate major economic trends using R. You’ll find all the essential R code, Excel datasets, and generated graphs in organized branches.
 Additionally, this guide walks you through how to use the FRED API key to fetch data.

 **The repository is organized into the following branches:**